Section 2.30 - Faculty

 - All appeals of a negative recommendation by the University Sabbatical Review Committee must be decided by December 10.

-4. Timetable for Approval Process.
+4. Timetable for Review Process.

 September 1: applicants submit proposals to the sabbatical website.